northeastern-rc/rc-public-documentation/docs/source/using-discovery/usingslurm.rst

 :ref:`using_srun` and :ref:`using_sbatch` provide you with a few examples to help get you familiar with Slurm and be able to submit basic jobs on Discovery.

 .. important::
    Slurm commands have numerous options to help your jobs run efficiently by requesting specific resources.
-Options also usually have both short and verbose versions, such as
-   ``--nodes`` and ``-n`` (both mean the same thing).
+Options usually have short and verbose versions, such as ``--nodes`` and ``-n`` (both mean the same thing).
 The examples in this documentation all use the verbose version of the options for clarity, but you can use the short version if you prefer.
-For example, ``srun -p short -N 1 -n 1`` means the exact same thing as ``srun --partition=short --nodes=1 --ntasks=1``
-   Refer to the official Slurm documentation to get in-depth information about these commands and their options: `Slurm documentation website <https://slurm.schedmd.com/archive/slurm-17.11.6/srun.html>`_.
+For example, ``srun -p short -N 1 -n 1`` means the same thing as ``srun --partition=short --nodes=1 --ntasks=1`` Refer to the official Slurm documentation to get in-depth information about these commands and their options: `Slurm documentation`_.

 Viewing Cluster Information
 ===========================